 Do you want to fly over the Fairy Pools?
 Check this out!

 The Fairy Pools in Photos

-See it from land
+See them from land

-Even better, see it from the sky
+Even better, see them from the sky

 Are the Fairy Pools worth it?

 If you only have one day on the Isle of Skye, I would skip the Fairy Pools and visit the sites on the Trotternish Loop instead.
 If you have two days or more, then a visit here is worth it.

 For us, the Fairy Pools were one of the least spectacular sites on the Isle of Skye.
 But we also had bad weather.
 On a sunny day, this place is gorgeous.

 Tips on Visiting the Fairy Pools

 The Fairy Pools are located in Glenbrittle.
 To get here, it is a 30 minute drive from Portree.
 Follow signs to Carbost and the Talisker Distillery.
 Just before reaching Carbost, make a left turn onto a single track road, following signs to the Fairy Pools.
 There is a large car park at the foot of the trail head.
 During the busier months, expect the car park to be full.
 We arrived at 9:30 am and found an empty spot.
 An hour later, when we returned to our car, at least 50 cars were parked along the single track road.
 Yes, this is a very popular spot!!